YueruLi/Spring2022_Econ613_Assignments/README.md

 For Reading Note 1, I replaced the old reading note with the revised one.
 So it bears the name ReadingNote1.pdf

+Starting with reading notes 3, the files names have been changed to "RNX_Josh(Yueru)",  Li.PDF with X being indexing of the reading note.
 Thank you TAs!